39 North Innovation District Plan Unveiled

 ST. LOUIS, MO – September 22, 2014 – Research to improve agriculture productivity using cutting-edge technology at the Donald Danforth Plant Science Center, a not-for-profit research institute with a mission to improve the human condition through plant science is featured in the October issue of National Geographic.
 The article, The Next Green Revolution is one of an eight part series, The Future of Food and presents a variety of approaches to solving one of the greatest challenges of this century, feeding nine billion people by the year 2050.

-Two research projects underway in the labs of Dan Chitwood, Ph.D., assistant member, and Nigel Taylor, Ph.D. senior research scientist, at the Danforth Center are featured in the print and on-line editions of the magazine.
+A research project underway in the lab of Nigel Taylor, Ph.D. senior research scientist, at the Danforth Center is featured in the print and on-line editions of the magazine.
 A two-minute video highlighting the Danforth Center’s one-of-a-kind automated Bellwether Foundation Phenotyping Facility is featured in the on-line version.

 “The phenotyping system is critical to accelerating our research to learn how plants work,” said Jim Carrington, Ph.D., president of the Danforth Center.
 “Being able to control the environment under careful experimental conditions allows us to understand the impact of a changing environment on a plant's growth and productivity.
 That will be incredibly important to improving crop plants as we move through the 21st century.”